 More garden spaces are needed in Lincoln to address all of the people who want to grow their own food.
 Community Crops is always looking for new garden locations that can be developed in partnership with the community.
 We also need committed volunteers to manage the garden locations.
 Together we can create bountiful plots of land that feed families and connect people.

-After reading the information below, please contact Ben at email@example.com or 402-474-9802 to talk about partnerships.
+After reading the information below, please contact us at firstname.lastname@example.org or 402-474-9802 to talk about partnerships.

 Size is relative.
 One of our gardens is 1/4 of a city block.
 Another is a small house lot.
 Ideally, a location would be at least 50′ x 100′ or larger.
 The space should receive direct sun for at least 8 hours each day, preferably between 9am and 5pm.